Fishermen rescue naked fugitive from Australian tree

 An ambulance was waiting at a Darwin boat ramp when they arrived.
 Voskresensky was taken to a Darwin hospital, where he was placed under police guard as he was treated for exposure.

-Police said Voskresensky had been free on bail after being charged with armed robbery.
+Police said Voskresensky had been free on bail after being charged with armed robbery, multiple aggravated assaults, deprivation of liberty and stealing.
 But he had cut off his electronic monitoring device last week and attempted to evade police.

-Because he was hospitalised, Voskresensky was excused from attending court on Tuesday to face new charges of breaching bail and aggravated assault, NT News newspaper reported.
-A court official confirmed to The Associated Press that Voskresensky had been listed on Tuesday, but declined to provide any other details.
+Because he was hospitalized, Voskresensky was excused from attending court on Tuesday to face new charges of breaching bail and aggravated assault, court official Xavier La Canna said.

-Voskresensky will next appear in court in February, the newspaper reported.
+Voskresensky will next appear in court on Feb.
+9, La Canna said.

 Faust said he decided against visiting Voskresensky in the hospital after discovering he had been wanted by police.